 If parents or carers have a concern about the progress of their child, they should speak with the class teacher to discuss their concerns, in the first instance.
 The class teacher may then speak to our SENCo to see what support it is appropriate to offer.
 All our teachers are available to speak with parents briefly at the end of any school day, but parents and carers can also make an appointment via the office with their child's class teacher for a longer discussion.
 There are formal Parent & Carer / Teacher meetings in the Autumn and Spring Terms and informal open classroom events every half-term where children can share their work with parents after school.
-Where we can do this in person we shall, otherwise it will be moved to a virtual environment.
-If a child is placed on our Inclusion Register (sometimes referred to as the SEN Register), their parents will be invited to an additional Parent & Carer / Teacher meeting in the Summer Term.
+If a child is placed on our Vulnerable List(sometimes referred to as the SEN Register), their parents will be invited to an additional Parent & Carer / Teacher meeting in the Summer Term.
+The SENCO also offers Monday Meets where parents are able to book appointments to discuss concerns that can support early intervention and referrals.